 How To Speed Up Polyurethane Dry Time?

-To speed up the polyurethane drying time, do the following.
+To speed up the polyurethane drying time, do the following things.

 To speed up the drying time, apply thin coats as they dry faster than thick coats.
 To thin water-based polyurethane use water, to thin oil-based polyurethane use mineral spirits or turpentine.